joelgtsantos/fullstack-auth-react-node/README.md

-## Fullstack Authorization using ReactJS & NodeJS with PostgreSQL
+## Fullstack Authentication using ReactJS & NodeJS with PostgreSQL

 ### Frontend components